 A few pops are good for you.
 The joints in the neck, like your knuckles, may pop as you stretch them.
-It’s just an air bubble the moves and won’t move (pop) again for about 20 minutes.
+It’s just an air bubble that moves and won’t move (pop) again for about 20 minutes.
 There are lots of joints in the neck, and there can be several pops that occur.
 Muscles tense around binding joints, and the click usually offers relief in that area.

 Note: If you can get the same pop over and over, every time you repeat the movement, that’s usually a ligament that’s flipping over the edge of a bone.
 It can aggravate the ligament to pop it repeatedly.
 Don’t do that.